baltrad/baltrad-exchange/doc/userguide.rst

   baltrad.exchange.auth.crypto.root = /etc/baltrad/exchange/crypto-keys
   baltrad.exchange.auth.crypto.private.key = /etc/baltrad/exchange/crypto-keys/example-server.private

+  # It is possible to add public keys to the authenticator by adding them according to the following syntax
+  # baltrad.exchange.auth.crypto.keys.<node name> = <public key file name>.
+  # Doing this will set the nodename to <node name> and associate this node name with the provided public key
+  #
+  # This is automatically handled for the crypto private key and will associate the public key with the
+  # node name.
+  #baltrad.exchange.auth.crypto.keys.example-server = /etc/baltrad/exchange/crypto-keys/example-server.public

   # If keyczar is in providers.
 Uncomment and create/import the keyczar private key
   # baltrad.exchange.auth.keyczar.keystore_root = /etc/baltrad/bltnode-keys
   # baltrad.exchange.auth.keyczar.private.key = /etc/baltrad/bltnode-keys/anders-nzxt.priv